Mario-Hurtado/Entrega-1/README.md

   - Description about my studies
   - Contact info and social media

-I hope that you enjoy the content and if you have any doubts, let me know using the contact info.
+I hope that you enjoy the content and if you have any questions, let me know using the contact info.

 URL to visualize the page:
 https://mario-hurtado.github.io/Entrega-1/